Lawrence908/AstrID/csci-490-course-outline.md

 * The entire project will be hosted and versioned via GitHub
 * All findings must be documented in a detailed, carefully written and reviewed project report
 * The final project report will include both formal description of the project, the research behind it, the practical implementation, rationale behind implementation choices, and experimentation showing strengths and weaknesses of chosen approaches
-* This project serves as a foundation for potential CSCI 491 continuation in the following semester
+* This project serves as a foundation for CSCI 491 continuation in the following semester